ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

 Automated Option
 ^^^^^^^^^^^^^^^^^^^

 The simplest way to run the Rocoto workflow is to automate the process using a job scheduler such as :term:`Cron`.
-For automatic resubmission of the workflow at regular intervals (e.g., every 3 minutes), the user can add the following commands to their ``config.yaml`` file *before* generating the experiment:
+For automatic resubmission of the workflow at regular intervals (e.g., every 3 minutes), the user can add the following commands to their ``config.yaml`` file *before* generating the experiment (as outlined in :numref:`Section %s <GeneralConfig>`):

 .. code-block:: console